-567 Salaries are decided upon in line with the internal delegation order of the 568 FYEG, based on the financial plans adopted by the General Assembly.
+Salaries are decided upon in line with the internal delegation order of theFYEG, based on the financial plans adopted by the General Assembly.

-569 4.7.
+588 4.7.
 Advisory Committee

 The Advisory Committee ensures the transfer of knowledge within FYEG and acts as a conflict resolution body.
 It is appointed for two years at the General Assembly.
 The Advisory Committee is composed of 5 members.
 Action by the Advisory Committee is taken only upon request by Executive Committee members of other bodies of FYEG.
 Its tasks are: